whoshuu/cpp_range/README.md

 ## Requirements

-The only explicit requirement is a C++11 compatible compiler such as clang or gcc.
+The only explicit requirement is a C++11 compatible compiler such as clang, gcc, or a recent version of MSVC.
 The minimum required version of gcc is unknown, so if anyone has trouble using library with a specific version of gcc, do let me know.

 ## Contributing